Whisky-App/whisky-book/src/steam.md

 2. In your Whisky Steam configuration, add the following arguments:

     ```
-    -forcesteamupdate -forcepackagedownload -overridepackageurl http://web.archive.org/web/20240520if_/media.steampowered.com/client -exitsteam
+    -forcesteamupdate -forcepackagedownload -overridepackageurl http://web.archive.org/web/20250306194830if_/media.steampowered.com/client -exitsteam
     ```

-    This will restore an older Steam version.
+    This will restore an older Steam version from 3/6/2025.
+Running an outdated version of Steam is not recommended by Valve due to possible security risks.
+    Proceed at your own risk.

-3. Click the Run button to launch Steam.
+4. Click the Run button to launch Steam.
 It will launch, show an update installer dialog, and then close.

-4. Replace the arguments you added with the following arguments:
+5. Replace the arguments you added with the following arguments:

     ```
     -noverifyfiles -nobootstrapupdate -skipinitialbootstrap -norepairfiles -overridepackageurl
     ```

-5. Click the Run button again.
+6. Click the Run button again.
 It should work.

 Note that any shortcuts you have made will have to be removed and regenerated.